the Creative Commons Attribution 4.0 License.

 An automatic mesh generation algorithm with internal constraints, especially for coupled 1D–2D hydrodynamic models, is presented in this paper.
 The main objectives of the proposed algorithm are to automatically identify internal constraints (mainly channel centerlines) in the domain and to generate collocated meshes along the internal constraints with efficient sizing.
 The identification of internal constraints is developed for both land and water subdomains.
 TopoToolbox is used to extract channel centerlines from land subdomains, and an additional smoothing is applied to estimate appropriate curvature of the lines.
 The extraction of internal constraints from water subdomains is based on a width function and a user-defined threshold of thin channels.
 This enables the identification of three types of internal constraints if a water mask is given.
 Several additional processes are developed for complex water subdomains, including the representation of thin islands as internal boundaries.
 The meshes generated with the proposed algorithm have a precise alignment along the given internal constraints with the efficient sizing of high-quality 2D elements.
 This is obtained by assigning proper target mesh sizes to the 1D–2D force equilibrium algorithms and applying post-processing of 1D elements and density control.

 While the test cases presented in this paper have, in general, elements of high quality, there are still a few elements of poor quality.
 This can occur when internal constraints are located too close to each other; for example, thin channels that are very close to each other or thin islands that are located very close to a shoreline.
 Note that these cases can be resolved by ignoring the object or allowing very small element sizes if the element quality is of higher priority.
 However, the proposed algorithm places a higher priority on keeping geographical features with relatively low resolution.
 Alternatively, poor quality of elements can be resolved with post-process software.
-For example, MeshGUI (Blain et al.2008) offers the operations of Smooth Angles to reduce minimal angle of elements and Reduce Connectivity to resolve high valence.
-However, such post-processing software should be applied carefully. as the poor-quality elements are likely created near the internal constraints, which are not considered in the post-processing software.
+For example, MeshGUI (Blain et al., 2008) offers the operations of Smooth Angles

 Future work may include the following two objectives.
 First, an efficient background grid such as an octree or unstructured grid can be used to improve the computational efficiency, especially for the identification of internal constraints in water subdomains.
 A key factor for the identification of thin regions is the computation of the width function, which requires that the background grid is fine enough to span thin regions.
 It is expected that the use of an efficient background grid such as an octree or unstructured grid can improve the computational efficiency.
 Second, an automatized algorithm to retrieve cross-sectional profiles from channels would be beneficial.
 Note that channel cross-sectional representations, which are typically specified as triangles, rectangles, or trapezoids, are required for most of the coupled 1D–2D hydrodynamic models.
 While the cross sections of channels in land subdomains can be detected from the DEM, there is some ambiguity for the width of the channels.
 On the other hand, the width of channels in the water subdomain is relatively clear, as it can be identified with the water mask.
 However, the cross-sectional information would need to be provided by supplemental bathymetric survey data, as standard DEMs do not contain bathymetric elevations.

 In this section, we provide details of the medial axis computation briefly described in Sect.
 3.2.1 and Eq.
 (9).
 In particular, we demonstrate the fact that the divergence of the VDT has positive values only on the medial axis.
 This is based on Voronoi polygons and their properties, as described in Lee (1982).
 A given polygon P can be partitioned into a set of Voronoi polygons, with boundaries referred to as Voronoi edges (see Fig. A2, for example).
 Voronoi polygons can be categorized into two types.
-One consists of Voronoi polygons whose boundaries include a segment of the external boundary P. Another consists of Voronoi polygons whose boundaries do not include any segments of the external boundary.
+One consists of Voronoi polygons whose boundaries include a segment of the external boundary ∂P. Another consists of Voronoi polygons whose boundaries do not include any segments of the external boundary.
 We refer to these two types as lateral and wedge types, respectively (the white and gray polygons, respectively, in Fig. A2).

-In the case of lateral-type Voronoi polygons, the terminal points of the VDT are on the corresponding external boundary segment (see Lemma 1 in Lee1982, and Fig. A2).
+In the case of lateral-type Voronoi polygons, the terminal points of the VDT are on the corresponding external boundary segment (see Lemma 1 in Lee, 1982, and Fig. A2).
 Note that by the definition of VDT, the VDT is perpendicular with the corresponding external boundary segment.
 This VDT can be represented, once the corresponding external boundary segment is projected to y=0 (see Fig. A1), as follows:

-In the wedge-type Voronoi polygons, the terminal points of the VDT are vertices of a given polygon (see Lemma 1 in Lee1982, and Fig. A2).
+In the wedge-type Voronoi polygons, the terminal points of the VDT are vertices of a given polygon (see Lemma 1 in Lee, 1982, and Fig. A2).
 This VDT can be represented, once the corresponding vertex is projected to the origin (see Fig. A1), as follows:

 Therefore, we have

 Now, ∇⋅V is computed on the Voronoi edges.
 From Corollary 3 in Lee (1982), the medial axis is a subset of the Voronoi edges.
 Let us call the Voronoi edges that are not part of the medial axis the extra Voronoi edges.
 Note that, according to Corollary 3 in Lee (1982), the extra Voronoi edges are a subset of the boundaries between lateral- and wedge-type Voronoi polygons.
 With the projection of external boundaries and vertices described above and Eqs.
 (A1) and (A2), it can be shown that VDT is continuous but non-differentiable on extra Voronoi edges.
 Therefore, the divergence of VDT cannot be analytically defined on extra Voronoi edges, but here we show that the numerical divergence of VDT is between −1 and −2 on extra Voronoi edges.
 For simplicity, let us assume that the extra Voronoi edge is projected to x=0, which is the case shown in Fig. A1.
-Since the VDT is continuous and differentiable on each lateral- and wedge-type Voronoi polygon, forward and backward difference schemes on x=(0,y) give V(x,P)=-2 and −1, respectively.
-A central difference scheme on x=(0,y) gives
+Since the VDT is continuous and differentiable on each lateral- and wedge-type Voronoi polygon, forward and backward difference schemes on give and −1, respectively.
+A central difference scheme on gives

 Therefore, the numerical divergence from forward, backward, and central difference schemes is between −1 and −2 on extra Voronoi edges.
 Finally, on the medial axis, the VDT is discontinuous, and the divergence cannot be computed explicitly.
 However, given the fact that the VDT diverges from the medial axis to external boundaries, the numerical divergence must be positive.
-The ∇⋅V is numerically computed with divergence function in MATLAB and shown in Fig. A3.
+The ∇⋅V is numerically computed with divergence

-However, computation of ∇⋅V on a background grid results in positive values for multiple grid points near the medial axis (see Fig. A4).
-As the medial axis branches play a key role in the proposed methodology, medial axis branches are constructed from the cluster of medial axis points.
-The morphological operator bwmorph in MATLAB is utilized for the construction of medial axis.
+in MATLAB is utilized for the construction of medial axis.
 The cluster of medial axis points are thinned first, and end points and branch points are identified.
 Then, starting from an end point or branch point, all traversable points based on 8-connectivity are identified until it reaches to another end point or branch point.
 After repeating this process, medial axis branches are constructed.

 One advantage of this method is that it requires low additional computational cost.
-In our mesh generation algorithm, the VDT is computed as part of computing the distance map (note that d(x,P)=||V(x,P)||), which is as essential requirement.
+In our mesh generation algorithm, the VDT is computed as part of computing the distance map (note that ), which is as essential requirement.
 Therefore, medial axis can be obtained with a simple additional step, the computation of divergence of VDT, which incurs a small computational cost.
-The medial axis can also be found with criteria based on the gradient of the distance map d(x,P) (see Koko2015; Roberts et al.2019), i.e.,
+The medial axis can also be found with criteria based on the gradient of the distance map (see Koko, 2015; Roberts et al., 2019), i.e.,

 where ϵ is a user-specified parameter (typically taken to be 0.9); however, based on our experiments, the medial axis computed from Eq.
 (9) tends to be more accurate than the medial axis computed from Eq.
 (A7).

-The current version of ADMESH+, the mesh generator presented in this study, is available from the Zenodo archive at https://doi.org/10.5281/zenodo.10242565 (Kang et al.2023).
+The current version of ADMESH+, the mesh generator presented in this study, is available from the Zenodo archive at https://doi.org/10.5281/zenodo.10242565 (Kang et al., 2023).
 The ADMESH+ code is under active development, and the latest version will be made available upon request to the corresponding author.

 EJK made an initial suggestion and guided this work.
 YK and EJK equally contributed to the development of the framework.
 YK developed the model code and performed it for the given test cases.